jeline0110/SiameseNetwork/README.md

 # Siamese_Network
-## In this work,we will train a Siamese network for the retrival of seal.
+## In this work,we will train a Siamese Network for the retrival of the Chinese seal.